DavidC001/Embombed/README.md

   ├── testing files      # files used to test the different parts of the project
   |   ├── makefile       # makefile to compile the files with the includes and defines needed
   │   └── ...
+  ├── msp                # files needed to run the tests
+  |   └── ...
   |
   ├── python server
   │   ├── main.py        # python script to run on the machine connected to the MSP